Last-Iterate Convergence of Adaptive Riemannian Gradient Descent for Equilibrium Computation: Geodesically Monotone Games

-We provide two examples of Riemmanian games to give a sense of their expressivity.
-One of the examples is a generic model from the optimization and game theory literature~\citep{Monderer-1996-Potential, Sandholm-2001-Potential} and the other is a formalization of a class of applied problems in economics and statistical machine learning~\citep{Kelly-1998-Rate, Pennec-2006-Riemannian, Fletcher-2007-Riemannian}. \begin{example}[Potential game on Riemannian manifolds] We refer to a Riemmanian game $(\mathcal{N}, \mathcal{S} = \prod_{i=1}^N \mathcal{S}_i, \{u_i\}_{i=1}^N)$ as a potential game if there exists a potential function $f: \mathcal{S} \mapsto \R$ such that
+\paragraph{Applications} We provide two examples of Riemannian games to give a better sense of their applicability.
+One example is a generic model from the optimization and game theory literature~\citep{Monderer-1996-Potential, Sandholm-2001-Potential} and the other is a formalization of a class of applied problems in economics and statistical machine learning~\citep{Pennec-2006-Riemannian, Fletcher-2007-Riemannian}. \begin{example} A game is the Riemannian potential game if there exists a potential function $f: \MCal \mapsto \br$ such that